 I almost feel like less of a mom now.
 Or just not entirely whole anymore.
 Incomplete.

-The shape of my family has changed.
 It’s been almost a year since Scarlet left us and yet I still find myself questioning how I’m supposed to respond when people ask me how many children I have.
 I have 3 kids now.
 But I had four.

 Just a few weeks ago, we went to a restaurant and I ordered four kid’s meals.
 Then it suddenly occurred to me…